kmorrell27/UpperCrustCatering/_menus/bar-service.md

 Package prices are for parties of 75 people and over.
 Please call for pricing on smaller parties.

-Bartenders $25.00/hour - Service hours include set-up, bar time, dinner hour and tear-down
+Bartenders $25.00/hour - Service hours include set-up, bar time, dinner hour and tear-down - minimum alcohol service labor charge $100.00

 We provide one bartender for every 75 guests.